Sections of This Topic Include

-Virtual learning is learning that is accomplished primarily via computer-based methods and tools, particularly those via the Internet and Web.
-The costs of developing and implementing training and development programs are reduced significantly when computer-based activities and materials are suitable to those programs.
+Virtual learning is learning that is accomplished primarily via computer-based methods and tools, particularly those via the Internet and the Web.
+The costs of developing and implementing training and development programs are reduced significantly when computer-based activities and materials are suitable for those programs.

 - Virtual Learning Environment